JWock82/Pynite/README.md

 # What's New?
 v1.1.1
 * Bug fix for member array results.
 Exceptions were being thrown in some cases.
+* Simnplified code for array functions by removing redundant algorithms.

 v1.1.0
 * Added a `VTKWriter` class to allow for easy exporting to `Paraview`.